 What is a Barcode?

-A barcode is a series of black and white (or contrasting) spaces (usually lines) which can be scanned by a barcode scanner or cell phone app to convey a small amount of information.
-Barcodes are mostly used on retail products for establishing the price at the checkout, stock-control and ensuring that the entire process is efficient.
-Barcodes used in retail are either EAN-13 Numbers or UPC-A numbers represented as an image.
+A barcode is a series of black and white spaces, usually lines, scanned by a barcode scanner or cell phone app to convey a small amount of information.
+Barcodes are mostly used on retail products for pricing at the checkout and stock-control.
+They ensure that the entire process is efficient.
+Barcodes used in retail are either EAN-13 numbers or UPC-A numbers represented as an image.
 These numbers are linked the the products in the store’s system.

 Retail barcodes do not encode information.
 They are globally unique numbers that when scanned bring up the number on the barcode which can then be linked to a product in a retailers’ database.